 Are you a veteran who is not receiving all of the benefits you are entitled to?
 If so, it may be in your best interest to contact George Sink, P.A.
 Injury Lawyers, where we work to ensure the rights of our clients are protected.
-Our South Carolina social security attorney assists both mentally and physically disabled individuals who are looking to file veteran disability claims.
-Our attorney is a disabled veteran himself, giving him an invaluable understanding and unique perspective into how these types of cases are handled.
-If you have any questions regarding your veterans disability claim, feel free to go through our quesion and answer section below.
+Our VA disability attorneys assists both mentally and physically disabled individuals who are looking to file veteran disability claims.
+Attorney George Sink, is also a disabled veteran, giving him an invaluable understanding into how these types of cases are handled.
+If you have any questions regarding your veterans disability claim, feel free to go through our question and answer section below.
 Contact our firm for any additional inquiries you may have.

 Veterans disability benefits are a form of compensation provided to veterans with service-connected disabilities.
 These disabilities may be ones that they received or aggravated during military service or service related disabilities they experienced post-service.
 Compensation is paid monthly and based on the degree of a veteran’s disability, known as their disability rating.

 There are various types of claims disabled veterans can file based on their unique circumstances.
 These may include claims based on disabilities that were present when a veteran entered the military (pre-service disability), disabilities that occurred during active service (in-service disabilities), and disabilities that developed after a veteran left the military (post-service disabilities).
 Other types of claims include pre-discharge claims (for military members within 180 days of separation or retirement) and claims based on special circumstances.

 You have the right to file an appeal if you are unhappy with the decision reached by a local VA office.
 Although you can appeal for any reason, the two most common reasons for appealing a claim are:

 - The VA denied your claim for benefits; or